Charles NEVILLE

 5. Eleanor NEVILLE

 Son of Henry Neville, 5th Earl of Westmoreland, by his first wife, Lady Anne Manners, second daughter of Thomas, 1st Earl of Rutland.
-He married in 1563 Jane, dau. of Henry Howard, Earl of Surrey, and sister of Thomas Howard, fourth Duke of Norfolk.
+He was born in 1543, and was brought up in all probability as a Roman catholic at Raby Castle, Durham, the family seat.
+In Aug 1563 Charles succeeded as sixth Earl of Westmorland on the death of his father.
+He did not, however, take his seat in the House of Lords till 30 Sep 1566.
+His marriage with Jane, dau. of Henry Howard, Earl of Surrey, and sister of Thomas Howard, fourth Duke of Norfolk definitely connected him with the old catholic party, but he was loyal in 1565, when Francis Russell, Earl of Bedford, met him at Morpeth.

-Lord Westmorland found protection and concealment for a long time at Fernyhurst Castle, Lord Kerr's house in Rosburghshire, but meanwhile the Earl's cousin Robert Constable, was hired by Sir Ralph Sadler to endeavour to track the unfortunate nobleman, and, under the guise of friendship, to betray him.
+Lord Westmoreland found protection and concealment for a long time at Fernyhurst Castle, Lord Kerr's house in Rosburghshire, but meanwhile the Earl's cousin Robert Constable, a servant of the Earl of Leicester and rather shady character, was hired by Sir Ralph Sadler to endeavour to track the unfortunate nobleman, and, under the guise of friendship, to betray him.
 Constable's correspondence appears among the Sadler State Papers - an infamous memorial of treachery and baseness.

-In the Summer of 1570, the Earl of Westmoreland, fearing that the same betrayal that happened to the Earl of Northumberland might also happen to him, left Scotland for Flanders; but his vast inheritance was confiscated, and he suffered the extremity of poverty and would never see his wife, Jane Howard (d.
-1593) and four daughters again.
+In the Summer of 1570, the Earl of Westmoreland, fearing that the same betrayal that happened to the Earl of Northumberland might also happen to him, left Scotland for Flanders.
+At first he lived at Louvain, and seems to have been provided with money, as he kept twelve or thirteen servants.
+His pension from the King of Spain was two hundred crowns a month.
+But his vast inheritance was confiscated, and he suffered the extremity of poverty and would never see his wife, Jane Howard, and their four daughters again.
 Brencepeth, the stronghold of the Nevilles in war, and Raby, their festive Hall in peace, had passed into strangers' hands, and nothing remained for the exiled Lord.
+Raby remained crown property till it was bought by Sir Harry Vane about 1645.

 A spy-report sent from Paris to London in Aug 1585 states that Charles Neville, the fugitive earl of Westmoreland, might, as part of a concerted Catholic invasion of England, land in Cumberland or Lancashire, bringing with him the son(s) of Henry Percy, 8° Earl of Northumberland.
 The historians wonder which son(s) the spy-report refers to, as sources indicate that all sons were in England at the time of their father's suicide/murder.